sepehrmn/sepehrmn/README.md

 I use Python and its ecosystem daily.
 I use C/C++ for deployment when performance is needed.
 Maybe Rust in the future.
 Actively improving my serverless developer expertise with Azure and a bit of AWS.

-I've used many machine learning models over the years including reinforcement learning, Bayesian modeling, various methods for clustering, classification, regression and dimensionality reduction.
+I've used many machine learning models over the years including reinforcement learning, Bayesian modeling, and various methods for clustering, classification, regression, and dimensionality reduction.

 <table>
 <tbody>